ToniWonKanobi/theoveranalyzed.net/posts/2015/6/27/easily-create-filenames-url-slugs-from-blog-post-titles.md

 My workflow for naming files has never been anything to write home about.
 Squarespace had a nifty 'auto-create-a-URL-slug' feature that I sorely missed after transitioning to Camel.
 For the past month, I had been doing it by hand.
 And frankly, it was just long and tedious as you can imagine.

-For instance, suppose I wanted to create the filename (and for Camel, the resultant URL slug) for this post.
-Consider the title of this post:
+For instance, suppose I wanted to create the filename (and in Camel, the resultant URL slug) for this post:

 ```
 Easily Create Filenames & URL Slugs From Blog Post Titles